Riverside, Rhode Island: Tourism

-Riversidians were known for harvesting clams, quahogs and oysters from the beaches and surrounding waters.
+Riversidians were known for harvesting clams, quahogs, and oysters from the beaches and surrounding waters.
 They became known as "Clam-diggers".

-Narragansett Terrace, in the extreme south of town, was the site of many summer cottages for wealthy residents including Governor Case.
+Narragansett Terrace, in the extreme south of town, was the site of many summer cottages for wealthy residents, including Governor Case.
 This peninsula afforded a grand view of Narragansett Bay.
 Bullock's Cove, nestled between the Terrace and Bay Spring, offered mooring sites for small boats.
-From this point one can see Barrington, Warren, Bristol, Warwick, Cranston, and Providence from the shore.
+From its shore, one can see Barrington, Warren, Bristol, Warwick, Cranston, and Providence.

 In the past decade, East Providence has considered many redevelopment projects.

 The largest landowner in Riverside is ExxonMobil.
 There are also banking call centers for Bank of America and Citizens Bank.
 It is also home to Bradley Hospital and the Silver Spring Golf Course.

-The major roads through Riverside are the Wampanoag Trail connecting East Providence to Bristol County, RI and Willett Ave, named after Captain Thomas Willett, the first English mayor of New York City (1665).
-Willett is buried in Riverside at the Little Neck Cemetery.
+The major roads through Riverside are the Wampanoag Trail connecting East Providence to Bristol County and Willett Ave, named after Thomas Willett.